 dried and blender milled, it was a much lighter color with more yellow pigmentation than compared to

 the fruit pulp it was created from.
-However, it had a much brighter yellow-orange color in contrast to most commercial lucuma sweeteners, but had only a slightly stronger flavor.
-The high speed blended powder also had a noticeable starchy texture, similar to corn starch consistency.
+However, it had a much brighter yellow-orange color in contrast to commercial lucuma powders, but with only a slightly stronger flavor.
+Both dried varieties had a similar starchy texture.

-(48°C).
-It really depends on the brand and the integrity of the company you are purchasing from.
+It really depends on the brand and the integrity of the company you are

 Our recommended brands of organic lucuma fruit powder include: